Robert Roosevelt: Career

-His first experience in politics was in the organization of the Citizens' Association at the time of the Tweed Ring administration in New York city.
+His first experience in politics was in the organization of the Citizens' Association at the time of the Tweed Ring administration in New York City.
 For several years, he edited the organ of the Citizens' Association, the New York Citizen, at first with Charles G. Halpine, and after Halpine's death by himself.
-He was a founder of the Committee of Seventy, and first vice-president of the Reform Club.
+He was a founder of the Committee of Seventy, and first vice-president of the Reform Club and the Holland Society of New York, to which he donated 200 volumes related to and by Hugo Grotius later deposited at Columbia's Rare Books Library, becoming Holland Society President in 1890 following his return to the US as US Minister to the Netherlands.

 Roosevelt was elected as a Democrat to the 42nd Congress (March 4, 1871 – March 3, 1873).
 Although the pressure of anti-Tammany Democratic organizations forced Tammany Hall to approve his nomination, he denounced its measures, and did much to contribute to the breaking up of the latter organization.

 Roosevelt served as trustee representing the city of New York for the New York and Brooklyn Bridge from 1879 to 1882.
 He was instrumental in establishing paid fire and health departments in New York City.
 He was a member of the Board of Aldermen of New York City.

 He was appointed by President Grover Cleveland as Minister to The Hague, serving from August 10, 1888, to May 17, 1889.
 He was treasurer of the Democratic National Committee in 1892.
 In 1893, President Cleveland appointed him the secretary of the embassy in London in exchange for a $10,000 campaign contribution.